CoffeeStraw/PyonFX/docs/tutorials/installing.md

 ## What's next

 After completing these steps, you can start learning how to use the library!
 We prepared a series of tutorials for you, starting from [Exploring ASS values](0-first-steps/01-explore-ass-values.md).

-[^py]: For beginners, we suggest starting with this [this comprehensive video guide](https://www.youtube.com/watch?v=b093aqAZiPU), which introduces the basics of Python step by step.
-If you want to explore further, ["Think Python 2"](http://greenteapress.com/thinkpython2/thinkpython2.pdf) is an excellent free PDF book (in English) that covers core programming concepts in more depth.

-[^ass]: For a comprehensive guide to ASS tags, see the [Aegisub official documentation](https://aegisub.org/docs/latest/ass_tags/).